SolarArbiter/SolarArbiter.github.io/datapolicies.md

 -----

-The framework will use national standards and best practices for security of stored data and data transmission. *For example*...
+The framework will use national standards and best practices for security of stored data and data transmission.

 On anonymity from framework administrator/operator... with some study of IP logs the framework operator could potentially determine who